Bragging rights in Bethlehem for an Airbnb owner

-Each year, Airbnb releases its list of the #1 most hospitable hosts in each state in America and, with around 150 five-star ratings, Ashley won for 2023.
+Each year, Airbnb releases its list of the No.1 most hospitable hosts in each state in America, and, with around 150 five-star ratings, Ashley won for 2023.

 “People come to Bethlehem for the small-town charm, and they come to experience the beauty of the Northwest Hills of Litchfield County and the neighboring towns around us,” she said.